Article written by Caitlin Claggett Woods, PhD, C.Psych.

 What is Symptom Accommodation?

-Symptom accommodation are behaviors that supporters do to enable OCD symptoms in an aim to decrease the person’s anxiety in the moment.
-Accommodation behaviors function like compulsions, serving to prevent or quickly alleviate the distress associated with unwanted intrusive thoughts.
+Symptom accommodation are behaviors that supporters do to enable OCD symptoms by aiming to decrease the person’s anxiety in the moment.
+Although the accommodation is done with good intentions, these behaviors lead to increased OCD severity.
+Accommodation functions like OCD compulsions, serving to prevent or quickly alleviate the distress associated with unwanted intrusive thoughts in the short-term, and increasing OCD symptoms in the long-term.
 The only difference is that compulsions are performed by the OCD sufferer themselves, whereas symptom accommodation is undertaken by those in the individual’s support network.
-Symptom accommodation can include a supporter directly participating in an OCD compulsion or ritual (see below for more examples).
-The more that the support network can learn about their own responses to OCD, and the impact they have on the person with OCD, the more they will become empowered to make a difference!
+The more that the support network can learn about their own responses to OCD and the impact they have on the person with OCD, the more they will become empowered to make a difference!

 Here are some examples of symptom accommodations for scrupulosity:

-As a spiritual or religious leader, it may be that your typical approach to a parishioner/member struggling with anxiety would include providing comfort, reassurance, and a sense of safety.
-After all, you want to support the individual and alleviate their suffering.
-However, these techniques are actually counterproductive to the recovery of an individual with OCD or another anxiety related disorder.
-Accommodations shield the individual from the things that trigger their fears.
-Research consistently demonstrates that symptom accommodation is associated with increased symptom severity.
-Doing what comes naturally to you and comforting your parishioner/member struggling with anxiety inadvertently strengthens their disorder as opposed to decreasing their distress.
+As a spiritual or religious leader, it may be that your typical approach to someone struggling with anxiety would include providing reassurance and a sense of safety that their fears are unwarranted.
+You may help to find ways that they can avoid experiencing their fear.
+After all, you want to support them and alleviate their suffering.
+However, this approach is actually counterproductive to the recovery of an individual with OCD.
+Doing what comes naturally to you and comforting your parishioner/member struggling with anxiety in these ways inadvertently strengthens their disorder as opposed to decreasing their distress.

 Alleviating someone’s anxiety in the moment:

-• Prevents an individual from experiencing a reduction in anxiety after facing their feared situation without avoidance or rituals – that is, it interferes with the process of fear reduction over time.
+- Prevents an individual from experiencing a reduction in anxiety after facing their feared situation without avoidance or compulsions – that is, it interferes with the process of natural fear reduction over time.

 What is Reassurance Seeking?